 This combination makes it possible, on one hand, to use all available processor cores in our system, and on the other hand, it would work efficiently inside each core, without allocating large resources to process each individual connection.

-The difficulty of writing applications which uses cooperative multitasking lies on the fact that this process of switching, maintaining the context as such placed on the shoulders of poor developers.
-On the other hand, using this approach we gain in efficiency, because there is no unnecessary switching, there are no problems when switching between threads and processes.
+The difficulty of writing applications that use cooperative multitasking lies in the fact that this process of switching, maintaining the context as such placed on the shoulders of poor developers.
+On the other hand, using this approach we gain in efficiency because there is no unnecessary switching, there are no problems when switching between threads and processes.

 In the next post, we will be talking about asynchronous programming itself and how it differs from synchronous one, the old concepts but on a new level and with new terms.